Geospatial Regression Equation for European Nutrient losses (GREEN)

 Description of the tool

-GREENeR is an open-source R package for assessing annual time series of nutrient loads in a river network and at the basin outlets, and contributions of nutrient sources to these loads.
+GREENeR (Udías et al. 2024) is an open-source R package for assessing annual time series of nutrient loads in a river network and at the basin outlets, and contributions of nutrient sources to these loads.
 The package provides tools and methods to apply the model Geospatial Regression Equation for European Nutrient losses (GREEN; (B. Grizzetti et al. 2005; B. Grizzetti, Bouraoui, and De Marsily 2008; Bruna Grizzetti, Bouraoui, and Aloe 2012; Bruna Grizzetti et al. 2021)) to an area of interest.
 A brief description of the model, including sources and parameters, can be found at the end of this document.

 The package includes functions to perform graphical summaries of model inputs, calibrate model parameters, run sensitivity analysis checks, and visualize model inputs and outputs through graphs and maps of total loads and contributions by source.
 The package works for both total nitrogen (TN) and total phosphorus (TP).
 It allows the analysis of different scenarios of nutrient input in the river basin or region of study.
 The package is parallel-capable to alleviate the computational burden in large basins.